samarth-saxena/RefreshReminder/README.md

 ## What is it?

-Refresh Reminder helps users improve not only their physical health but also their work productivity by tracking their on-screen time and giving them a soft nudge to take timely breaks and notifying them about possible lapses in eye blinking and improper face-to-screen distance.
-Further, it suggests and guides the users through optimal exercises via our AR model.
+Refresh Reminder helps users improve not only their physical health but also their work productivity by tracking their on-screen time and giving them a soft nudge to take timely breaks and guides the users through optimal exercises via our AR model.
+Further, it notifys them about possible lapses in eye blinking and improper face-to-screen distance.
 The application can also be accessed by motion gestures thus keeping the user away from their digital devices.

 ## Features